riya-singh28/deepchem-server/pyds/tests/README.md

 - `test_settings.py` - Tests for the Settings module
 - `test_base_client.py` - Tests for the BaseClient module
 - `test_data.py` - Tests for the Data module
-- `test_primitives.py` - Tests for the Primitives module
+- `test_primitives.py` - Tests for the Primitives module (organized by primitive operation)
 - `test_init.py` - Tests for package initialization and imports
 - `test_upload_featurize.py` - Integration tests for upload and featurize workflow

+### Primitives Test Organization

+The `test_primitives.py` file is organized into focused test classes:

+- `TestPrimitivesCommonUtils` - Common utilities, initialization, and error handling tests
+- `TestFeaturize` - Tests for featurization operations
+- `TestTrain` - Tests for training operations
+- `TestEvaluate` - Tests for evaluation operations
+- `TestInfer` - Tests for inference operations

 ## Running Tests